 Time savings.
 Server management involves many tedious tasks.
 When management shifts to the cloud, vendors handle troubleshooting, maintenance, and backups.
 This gives cloud engineers more free time to focus on tasks related to system optimization and customization, which are crucial for a company’s growth.

 Cost savings.
 Cloud engineers have a good understanding of cloud functionality, allowing them to use a company’s budget and resources more effectively.
-Acropolium’s experience has shown cost reductions of 10-15% right off the bat for e-commerce and real-time operating systems.
+Acropolium’s experience has shown cloud cost reductions of 10-15% right off the bat for e-commerce and real-time operating systems.

 Accelerated cloud migration.
 Research shows that poor cloud skills will delay cloud migration for half of organizations by two or more years.
 Read about how to move your software to cloud.

 Effective collaboration.
 Cloud engineers are involved in both software development and risk management, which means they also guide other teams to build better cloud competence.